Hassalo on 8th Wastewater Treatment & Reuse System

 —Kyle Andersen, AIA, LEED AP, Design Principal, GBD Architects

 Portland’s Lloyd neighborhood is a dense cluster of office buildings with little residential space.
 The area is served by a combined sewer overflow system, in which rainwater is conveyed along with sewage and ultimately treated as wastewater.
-Hassalo on 8th is a four-block, sustainable urban development.
+Hassalo on 8th is a four-block, sustainable urban development in the Lloyd EcoDistrict.
 Pending LEED Neighborhood Development Platinum certification, Hassalo on Eighth boasts the highest level of certification in renewable, clean energy development, green roofs, a bike hub, access to mass transportation, and numerous other eco-friendly technologies and amenities.
 It is also one of the first urban neighborhoods to treat and recycle its wastewater on site.

 Biohabitats designed an onsite wastewater system nicknamed NORM (Natural Organic Recycling Machine).
 This decentralized treatment and reuse system is designed to divert 100% of the wastewater generated in the three new buildings away from the municipal sewer.
 The project lessens the burden on this public utility, staving off costly repairs and infrastructure expansion, which garnered considerable support from the City as well as the Oregon Department of Environmental Quality.
 It is also a popular sustainability feature on the site.